fiinix/fiinix.github.io/archive/archive.md

 permalink: /archive/
 excerpt: "Like the mythical Elephants' graveyard, this is where all my Journal entries come for their final rest."
 ---
-As each years comes to a close I summarise them here, include my favourite entry from that year and link to a list of all the entries.
+As each year comes to its close I summarise it here, include my favourite entry and give you a list of all the entries.

 I'm also migrating all the entries from my old Blogger+Blogspot account and [the migration progress][reclaimer] is publicly available on a Trello board.